UC Teaching Week 2017

 9:30AM - 11AM, Undercroft 101, Puaka James Hight

 Opening of Teaching Week by the Vice-Chancellor, Dr Rod Carr.

-Presentations of this year’s UC teaching awards and teaching innovation award, with a chance to hear more from the winners about their teaching philosophies.
+Presentations of this year’s UC teaching awards with a chance to hear more from the winners about their teaching philosophies.

 Looking for new ideas for your teaching?
 Come to a series of brief presentations by UC teachers describing their teaching approaches and see what ideas you might adapt for your classes.

 - Vera Leier, Language, Social and Political Sciences - Using social media in teaching

 - Gaye Tyler-Merrick, Health Sciences and Jessica Maclean– He waka eke noa: the development of culturally responsive content for a new PG endorsement in Positive Behaviours Support

 - Dr Chris Jones, History - Crossing Cultural Boundaries or the Embodiment of Colonialism?
 Teaching the Middle Ages in New Zealand

 - Lia de Vocht, Teacher Education – Supporting student teachers to learn about and apply Pedagogical Documentation in assessment practice